Our responsibilities to you

 - Over 75s: If you are 75 years or older, annual health checks are available if required.

 - Please let us know if you change your name, address or telephone number.

 - Please do everything you can to keep appointments.
-Tell us as soon as possible if you cannot.
+Please cancel your appointment us as soon as possible if you cannot.
 Otherwise, other patients may have to wait longer.

 - We need help too.
 Please ask for home visits by the doctor only when the person is too ill to visit the surgery.
-Contact the surgery between 8.30 and 10.00am to arrange a home visit.
+Contact the surgery between 08:30-10:00 to arrange a home visit.